S4nfs/MyPROJECTS/REACT-JS_Course/Intro.md

 Object - h1, p, input, a, tags
 Model - html structure

-Virtal Dom - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+🟡Virtal Dom - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 This process is called reconciliation.

-Component - React components let you break up the user interface into seperate pieces that can be reused and handled independently.
+🟡Component - React components let you break up the user interface into seperate pieces that can be reused and handled independently.

 Functional Component -